 Sida supports research capacity building mainly through bilateral cooperation between selected partner countries and Sweden.
 There are currently ongoing programmes in Bolivia, Cambodia, Ethiopia, Mozambique, Rwanda, Tanzania, and Uganda.

 The guidelines refer to the following documents in the Research Training Partnership Programme (RTPP).
-Only invited organisations may apply.
+Please note that only invited organisations may apply, and the exact format to use will be specified in the invitation.

 Swedish universities participating in RTPP projects need to perform an annual audit, usually referring to the following Terms of Reference.